When using a secure connection, Screens can authenticate with the remote machine using either a username and password or a private SSH key.

 - Next to the Password field, tap the key icon.

 - Choose Keys or 1Password to browse for a private key.

 - Due to technical considerations, Screens doesn't support the newer OpenSSH key format.
-We suggest using the PEM format until OpenSSH support is introduced in a future version of Screens.
+We recommend using the PEM format..

 - Screens supports RSA keys of 2048-bits or less; 4096-bits or greater are unsupported.